TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r227
+Fixed: Prior style QuickMenus breaking in various ways (SOC quickmenu for example).
+Refactor: No longer calling WriteToExtTxt() every ExtCmd, should smooth IHExt performance a bit.
+IHExt: Better handling of selecting menuLine text when giving focus via mouse click.

 New for r226
 A bunch of background code changes like last version so if you hit any issues please report them please.